bennbenben/insta_memers/README.md

     - Allows for app builders to share to insta story, but setup is relatively cumbersome.
 There is also no officially, maintained IG python package
   - Instagram Graph API
     - API cannot access Instagram consumer accounts (i.e., non-Business or non-Creator Instagram accounts)
-- There are other 3rd party APIs to perform this required task, but for a home-made simple project, and interest in learning other python libraries, will opt to explore the API next time
+- 3rd Party API: There are other 3rd party APIs available (others have ported/cloned Instagram API before it got taken down).
+But for a home-made simple project, and interest in learning other python libraries, will opt to explore the API next time
 - This method heavily leverages on WebScraper library Selenium and mouse clicks (it's very "manual", "home_made", and "rough").
 But it does not get taken down in a matter of months (like other 3rd party APIs).
 It's also easier to pick up
 - Learning: Exposure to variety of Python libraries: Selenium, PyAutoGUI, time, ctypes